Subscribe to 51¾«Æ·ÊÓƵwire Today

 Get the most interesting and important stories from the 51¾«Æ·ÊÓƵ.Justin Kitzes received funding from Google for his high-tech approach to ecology and conservation

-, an assistant professor of biological sciences in the Kenneth P. Dietrich School of Arts and Sciences, received $29,000 from Google as part of an effort by the company to support academic research.
+, an associate professor of biological sciences in the Kenneth P. Dietrich School of Arts and Sciences, received $29,000 from Google as part of an effort by the company to support academic research.

 A leader in bioacoustics research, Kitzes uses audio recordings to study ecology and conservation.
 Using large networks of audio recorders, Kitzes and his lab collect vast amounts of data in the wild.
 The team then uses artificial intelligence models to sort through those hours of field recordings and look for specific sounds that help the researchers do everything from tracking endangered species to determining the health of ecosystems.